rohansanjay/reading/Finance/Option_Volatility_and_Pricing.md

 - Options traders have a many different contracts to choose from
   - Which one to buy?
 You need to know what the option is worth
   - There is one time when everyone can agree on one answer: expiration
-    - The option is worth exactly its iv -> 0 if its out of the money or difference between exercise and underlying if its in the money
+    - The option is worth exactly its intrinsic value -> 0 if its out of the money or difference between exercise and underlying if its in the money

 #### Parity Graphs

-- iv = credit or positive value for someone who buys an option
+- intrinsic value = credit or positive value for someone who buys an option
   - Buyer can buy low and sell high
-- iv = debit for seller of an option
+- intrinsic value = debit for seller of an option
   - Forced to sell low and buy high
-- The option value increases by 1 point for each 1 point increase (call) or decrease (put) in iv when in the long position
+- The option value increases by 1 point for each 1 point increase (call) or decrease (put) in intrinsic value when in the long position
   - Opposite for short (out the money)
 - Parity graph shows the value of an option at expiration (parity = iv)
   - These show options have **limited risk**